You must have JavaScript enabled to use this website.

 Bone Meal

-Bone Meal is an organic source of phosphorous and calcium, with some nitrogen and traces of several important minerals.
 It is a long lasting, slow release fertiliser for newly planted trees and shrubs that is excellent for helping roots establish in depleted soils.

-We always advise a soil test before using fertilisers: a little bonemeal won't hurt your plants, but if your soil is already high in Phosphorous and Calcium, it may not be necessary.
-In general, Bonemeal is always a good thing to mix into the soil at planting time if your soil is poor.
+• We advise a soil test before using fertilisers: a little bonemeal won't hurt your plants, but if your soil is already high in Phosphorous and Calcium, it may not be necessary.

-If you have rich soil, then we still recommend it for "working" plants like fruit trees and soft fruit bushes, but as top dressing over the soil surface after the planting is done, not mixed into the soil.
-Most hedging plants and Standard Trees, especially native species, can do without it.
+• If you have rich garden topsoil or clay, we still recommend Bonemeal for "working" plants like fruit trees and soft fruit bushes, as top dressing over the soil surface after planting, not mixed into the soil.

-How to use Bone Meal for Planting:
+How to use Bone Meal for Planting

 In Spring, dust the same amount as above onto the soil surface, then gently rake it in or mulch over it.